operasoftware/devopera/blog/_posts/2015-06-24-installable-web-apps.md

 ## Display modes

-The specification defines [display modes](https://w3c.github.io/manifest/#display-modes) different ways to show your web app.
+The specification defines [display modes](https://w3c.github.io/manifest/#display-modes): in essence, these are different ways to show your web app.

 Opera for Android supports